 We followed the route described by Andrew Nugara in the second edition of, More Scrambles in the Canadian Rockies, so I don’t think that I need to elaborate much more – other than to say that it was bang on – though I will make one recommendation that I will get to in a minute.

 We brought our bikes and were able to make excellent time from the parking lot of Castle Mountain Ski Resort to the start of the first gnarly section of road up to Middle Kootenay Pass, which for the sake of reference, begins approximately ~2.8 km from the junction with the West Castle River Road.
 We then pushed our bikes up the remaining ~2.3 km to the top of the Pass before ditching them alongside the road.
-We then hiked south on an excellent trail towards the Middlepass Lakes for ~1.5 km before arriving at the base of Three Lakes’ northeastern ridge.
+We then hiked east on an excellent trail towards the Middlepass Lakes for ~1.5 km before arriving at the base of Three Lakes’ north ridge.

 Here is where I would recommend a slight variation to Nugara’s route description.
-We chose to reach the slabs by ascending the northeast ridge as opposed to Andrew’s route that utilizes the scree and rubble slope that leads up from the lower lake.
+We chose to reach the slabs by ascending the north ridge as opposed to Andrew’s route that utilizes the scree and rubble slope that leads up from the lower lake.
 We used the latter on descent and found it tedious and deceptively foreshortened.
-Both of us enjoyed the northeast ridge and considered it to be much easier to travel on than the scree and rubble – with only a minor down-climb or two to navigate near the top.
+Both of us enjoyed the north ridge and considered it to be much easier to travel on than the scree and rubble – with only a minor down-climb or two to navigate near the top.
 We also wished we that we had used it to descend, because we probably would’ve reached the first lake a whole lot sooner.

 Upon reaching the slabs, we chose to follow Nugara’s ‘difficult’ rated route which turned out to be an absolute blast!
 The angle of the slabs are such that few more degrees of pitch would make them impossible without a rope.
 However, the angle at which they are seated, combined with good rock and numerous ledges and cracks, meant that we were able to walk upright in quite a few places.
 At no point did I feel uneasy about the situation, but when I stopped to look back, it seemed to me that I ought to be concerned – but I wasn’t.
 It was an interesting experiment in perception versus reality.
 To be honest, I actually thought that the short scramble up the gully to reach the summit was the most difficult thing that we did.